Hero Image

 VF on Forested Rangeland

 California rangelands are characterized by their annual grasses, which grow from late fall through spring, seed, and then die.
 This cyclical growth presents unique challenges compared to regions with perennial grasses that thrive year-round.
 In summer and fall, the dried grass loses nutritional value, necessitating either supplemental feeding or relocation of livestock to greener pastures.
 Ranchers often manage this by securing grazing allotments on vast tracts of federal, state, or private land, such as timberland.
 While this approach offers benefits like cooler temperatures, more reliable water sources, and more nutritious feed, it also involves significant logistical and maintenance challenges.
-Transporting an entire herd to new ranges is costly and complex, and managing extensive barbed-wire fences—prone to damage from fallen trees, wildlife, snow, and human activity—adds further difficulty.
-Additionally, the size of these allotments means ranchers may not see their herds for months.
+Transporting an entire herd is costly and complex, and managing extensive barbed-wire fences that are prone to damage from fallen trees, wildlife, snow, and human activity, adds further difficulty.
+Additionally, the size of these allotments are often thousands of acres so ranchers may not see all of the livestock in their herd for months.

 Virtual fencing (VF) addresses several of these challenges by providing real-time tracking of each animal, which proves invaluable when animals stray from designated areas.
 VF collars can alert ranchers if an animal is stationary for an extended period, indicating potential issues like collar loss or animal distress that may go unnoticed otherwise.
 Although perimeter fences remain necessary, VF systems reduce dependency on them and offer greater precision in managing grazing areas.